darkoverlordofdata/not-php/readme.md

 ### preg_match

-  Node does not fully support arguments by reference. <br >
+  Node does not fully support arguments by reference.

   Example: